InsightsWhat is a Tax-Free Savings Account (TFSA)?February 17, 2023 • 2 MIN READ

 Why invest in a TFSA?

-Comfort and convenience: A TFSA offers you the flexibility to save for various short-term and long-term goals, usually, with easy access to your money depending on the type of investment you hold.
+Comfort and convenience: A TFSA offers you the flexibility to save for various short-term and long-term goals.
+They typically offer easy access to your money depending on the type of investment you hold.

 Tax-free growth and withdrawals: You pay no tax on any investment income you may earn in your TFSA and you can withdraw funds from a TFSA without paying tax.
 The higher the return potential on your investments, the faster your savings may grow, tax-free.

-Not just a savings account: Your TFSA can hold a variety of qualified investments, including cash, stocks, guaranteed investment certificates (GIC’s) and mutual funds.
+Not just a savings account: Your TFSA can hold a variety of qualified investments.
+These include cash, stocks, guaranteed investment certificates (GIC’s) and mutual funds.

 A flexible way to save: If you withdraw from your TFSA, you don’t permanently lose your contribution room.
 You can re-contribute amounts you have withdrawn in the following year (or years).